M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 * Customers do not require SSH access to their servers for installing and managing apps.

 * Each Customers' data is completely isolated to the VM.

-## Demo

-There is a [live demo](https://my.demo.cloudron.io) at `https://my.demo.cloudron.io` (username: cloudron password: cloudron).

-In the demo installation, the base domain is `cloudron.me`.
-The customer specific subdomain is `demo`.